Endgame: Possibilities, etc.

 The real traitor had been someone else entirely, someone whom everyone had trusted.
 Someone everyone believed to have been foully murdered by Sirius — before multiple witnesses — long ago.
 And it was that murder which had made him a fugitive.

-Which meant that those of us older fans who for some years had been convinced that somehow Peter Pettigrew was going to prove to be monumentally significant to the resolution of the series may have been a bit off-target.
+Which finally convinced me that those of us older fans who for some years had been convinced that somehow Peter Pettigrew was going to prove to be monumentally significant to the resolution of the series may have been a bit off-target.

 Oh, Peter would no doubt be awarded his little Gryffindor moment, and probably go out in a teeny blaze of glory.
 In any event, he was toast.
-But it wasn’t Peter Pettigrew himself which is significant, it was his former rôle.
+But it wasn’t Peter Pettigrew himself that was significant, it was his former rôle.

 And in the final reckoning, Albus Dumbledore would be playing that rôle.